48-Hour Vacation By Boat

 Explore Olde Towne

 Olde Towne Portsmouth is both a neighborhood and a commercial district.
-Within the bounderies, you find three centuries of architecture and history, along with over twenty public art pieces, and a variety of quaint shops to explore.
-Take the self-guided Path to History tour or reserve a guided tour from one of Mary Veale’s costumed re-enactors or aboard the Olde Towne Shuttle.
+Within the boundaries, you find three centuries of architecture and history, along with over twenty public art pieces, and a variety of quaint shops to explore.
+Take the self-guided Path to History tour or reserve a guided tour from one of History Alive’s costumed re-enactors or aboard the Olde Towne Shuttle.
 Not into history so much?
 Download the guide and take an Art Scavenger Hunt to see the local public art.
 Maybe you just want to shop?
 Start with Olde Towne Portsmouth’s Farmer’s Market, visit Anderson-Wright Rooms and Gardens, the Kitchen Koop, or any and all of the other shops on High Street or any of the connecting cross streets.

 12:00 pm